 This page lists the programming assignments for the course.

-When an assignment is released, the assignment column will "go live" and link to a detailed description of the assignment.
+When an assignment is released, the assignment column will link to a detailed description of the assignment.

 All assignments need to be submitted via Moodle.

-In the event of a Moodle failure, email your submission to me (firstname.lastname@example.org) before the deadline.
+In the event of a Moodle failure, email your submission to me before the deadline.

-You should upload all the source files (those with the .py extension) required by the assignment.
+You should upload all the source files required by the assignment.

-You should also include any other resource files which your programs depend on (graphics and sound files if used, but not files in the standard Python libraries files, or files provided to you that have not been modified).
+You should also include any other source files which your programs depend on (things not in the standard Java library or Princeton's Std*.class files).

-The top of every source file must include your name and a description of what the code does in a "header comment" - you will be docked points if you don't include this.
+The top of every source file should include your name and a description of what the class does.

 Deadline and late policy: